Title Museum Henry Dunant

 Year 2024

-Client proHolz Austria; proHolz Bayern; Lignum Schweiz
+Client proHolz Austria proHolz Bayern Lignum Schweiz

-Produktion Fetz Holzbau Gmbh, Egg; Mader Werbetechnik, Lauterach
+Produktion Fetz Holzbau GmbH, Egg; Mader Werbetechnik, Lauterach

-Planung TU München Hermann Kaufmann, Maren Kohaus
+Planung TU Müchen Hermann Kaufmann, Maren Kohaus

 A tree grows in the forest - wood comes from the tree - and the wood becomes a house.
 The wooden "woodpassage" sculpture placed outdoors in the centre of Europe exemplifies this process.
 With simple pictographic symbols over forty stages, it conveys the transformation from fir to house.
 This conversion is shown by the Atelier Andrea Gassner as cuts out of large blocks of wood, cut by cut.
 The result is a sensory experience; consisting of four wooden gates, 4.32 m wide, 4.32 m high and 8.65 m long, the "woodpassage" expresses a strong three-dimensional message when viewed from afar.
 Whilst strolling through the cheerfully illuminated passage, it becomes playful ambassador for the ecological advantages of timber construction.
 From tree to house!
 Experience the walk-in installation.
 An initiative of proHolz Austria, proHolz Bavaria, Lignum Switzerland Forests create a good climate and the resource wood.
 Through sustainable management, forestry ensures the forest habitat and the availability of wood.
 The forest area in Europe grows by 1,500 soccer fields every day.